These Big Names and Big Brands are Giving Back to Assist in the Fight Against COVID-19

 Christian Siriano, former Project Runway star, now world-renowned designer, decided to take matters into his own hands.
 After watching New York’s governor Cuomo express that he needed the Defense Protection Act (an executive order for all companies to start manufacturing medical supplies and PPE when in desperate need), Siriano stepped up and out onto the relief runway got busy.

 After receiving patterns and materials, Siriano and his team were in full swing, one of the first to produce much-needed masks.
 Siriano was also looking out for his employees.
 As all participants were volunteering, Siriano provided private cars and lunch and committed to a strict schedule of taking temps twice daily.

 Ralph Lauren made one of the most significant donations to date in the luxury sector, promising $10 million to relief efforts.
-The company also started production of 250,000 masks and over 20,000 isolation gowns.
+The company also started the production of 250,000 masks and over 20,000 isolation gowns.

-The above money and materials aside, the brand has also donated an undisclosed amount of money to help supplement designers who are affected by the economic shift.
+The above money and materials aside, the brand has also donated an undisclosed amount of money to help supplement designers affected by the economic shift.
 Also, their furloughed workers will still receive health benefits through the company.
 Ralph Lauren executives are taking pay cuts to cover everything, including the Employee Relief Fund.

 New England Patriots Owner

 After being outbid by the federal government for PPE, Massachusetts Governor Charlie Baker took the matter into his own hands.
 He went public with the state’s dire need for more PPE.
 That’s when Patriots owner Robert Kraft picked up the ball and ran with the request.

 Kraft orchestrated a trip to China, taking Pat's private plane on this unprecedented quick trip.
 It was a serious powerplay, one that brought back 1.2 million surgical masks.
 Nine hundred thousand were for the state of Massachusetts.
 Three hundred thousand were tossed to the neighboring state of New York.
 Talk about teamwork!